TaghreedT/NAH-Corpus/README.md

-# If you use this corpus, kindly site the paper:
+# If you use this corpus, Please site this paper:
 Tarmom T, Atwell E, Alsalka MA.
 2020.
 Non-authentic Hadith Corpus: Design and Methodology.
 International Journal on Islamic Applications in Computer Science And Technology.
 13-19 8.3 http://eprints.whiterose.ac.uk/155642/